exonum/exonum-doc/src/get-started/test-service.md

 - Use read requests to check that the changes are as expected

 !!! tip
-    In some cases, it makes sense to replace the last stage with verifying data in the blockchain storage directly.
+    In some cases it makes sense to replace the last stage with verifying data in the blockchain storage directly.
 This can be done by obtaining a [`snapshot`][TestKit-snapshot] from the testkit and then instantiating a service schema (such as `CurrencySchema` in the demo service) with it.